Human rights in Kazakhstan: 2006 Hare Krishna evictions

 On November 20, 2006, three buses full of riot police, two ambulances, two empty lorries, and executors of the Karasai district arrived at the community in sub-zero weather and evicted the Hare Krishna followers from thirteen homes, which the police proceeded to demolish.
 The Forum 18 News Service reported, "Riot police who took part in the destruction threw personal belongings of the Hare Krishna devotees into the snow, and many devotees were left without clothes.
 Power for lighting and heating systems had been cut off before the demolition began.
 Furniture and larger household belongings were loaded onto trucks.
 Officials said these possessions would be destroyed.
 Two men who tried to prevent the bailiffs from entering a house to destroy it were seized by 15 police officers who twisted their hands and took them away to the police car."
 In response to these events the Organization for Security and Cooperation in Europe issued a statement: "It appears that state-sponsored action has been focused upon members of the Hare Krishna community in a manner that suggests they have been targeted on the basis of their religious affiliation."
-Kazakh officials claims that the evictions were legitimate, and that the properties had been acquired illegally.
+Kazakh officials claimed that the evictions were legitimate, and that the properties had been acquired illegally.